Film theory: Later theory, after 1945

 In the years after World War II, the French film critic and theorist André Bazin argued that film's essence lay in its ability to mechanically reproduce reality, not in its difference from reality.
-This had followed the rise of poetic realism in French cinema in the 1930's.
+This had followed the rise of poetic realism in French cinema in the 1930s.
 He believed that the purpose of art is to preserve reality, even famously claiming that "The photographic image is the object itself".
 Based on this, he advocated for the use of long takes and deep focus, to reveal the structural depth of reality and finding meaning objectively in images.
 This was soon followed by the rise of Italian neorealism.
 Siegfried Kracauer was also notable for arguing that realism is the most important function of cinema.

 The Auteur theory derived from the approach of critic and filmmaker Alexandre Astruc, among others, and was originally developed in articles in Cahiers du Cinéma, a film journal that had been co-founded by Bazin.
 François Truffaut issued auteurism's manifestos in two Cahiers essays: "Une certaine tendance du cinéma français" (January 1954) and "Ali Baba et la 'Politique des auteurs'" (February 1955).
 His approach was brought to American criticism by Andrew Sarris in 1962.
 The auteur theory was based on films depicting the directors' own worldviews and impressions of the subject matter, by varying lighting, camerawork, staging, editing, and so on.
 Georges Sadoul deemed a film's putative "author" potentially even an actor, but a film indeed collaborative.
 Aljean Harmetz cited major control even by film executives.
 David Kipen's view of screenwriter as indeed main author is termed Schreiber theory.

 In the 1960s and 1970s, film theory took up residence in academia importing concepts from established disciplines like psychoanalysis, gender studies, anthropology, literary theory, semiotics and linguistics—as advanced by scholars such as Christian Metz.
 However, not until the late 1980s or early 1990s did film theory per se achieve much prominence in American universities by displacing the prevailing humanistic, auteur theory that had dominated cinema studies and which had been focused on the practical elements of film writing, production, editing and criticism.
 American scholar David Bordwell has spoken against many prominent developments in film theory since the 1970s.
 He uses the derogatory term "SLAB theory" to refer to film studies based on the ideas of Ferdinand de Saussure, Jacques Lacan, Louis Althusser, and Roland Barthes.
 Instead, Bordwell promotes what he describes as "neoformalism" (a revival of formalist film theory).